Our free to use website requires cookies, as almost all websites do.

 The addition of orange juice and an orange zest twist supposedly gives this otherwise classic Sidecar a feminine twist.
 Classically, this cocktail does

-A twist on the classic Harvard, or brandy-based Manhattan.
+A twist on the classic Harvard, or brandy-based Sweet Manhattan.

-Spirituous and on the tart side of balanced, the sugar rim is considered by some to be integral to this classic cocktail.
-Dilution is key to perfecting
+Spirituous and just on the sour side, the sugar rim is considered by some to be integral to this classic cocktail.
+Dilution is key to perfecting a Sidecar

 Cognac is smoothed with honey and softened with milk and cream in this classic cocktail.